- 02 Sep 2022

 And ultimately, which of these companies is the better one to invest in?

-Goldco has been operating since 2006.
+Goldco has been operating for over a decade.
 Since being founded, it has grown to encompass thousands of customers.
-There are people all over the US who use Goldco's services to set up and maintain their IRAs.
-Goldco has also been sponsored by a number of different commentators, with the most prominent being Glenn Beck.
+There are people all over the US who use Goldco's services to set up and diversify their IRAs.
+Goldco has also been sponsored by a number of different commentators, with the most prominent being Sean Hannity.

-Overall, the employees at Goldco have more than 100 years of total combined experience working with precious metals and finances.
+Overall, the employees at Goldco have more than 100 years of total combined experience working with precious metals.
 Both the CEO and founder of the company have long financial backgrounds.
-Goldco has also operated under other names, like Goldco Direct or Goldco Precious Metals.

 While Goldco mainly focuses on gold IRAs, that isn't all they offer.
 They also allow people to invest using cash.
 Some of their products aren't even eligible to hold in an IRA, so you must buy them with non-retirement funds.
 The majority of Goldco's available products are silver and gold, but there are occasionally palladium and platinum items in the inventory as well.